Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 4 Best Robot Vacuums - Winter 2024 Reviews
+The 4 Best Robot Vacuums - Black Friday 2024

 Best Robot Vacuums

 If you don't have time to regularly sweep or vacuum, robot vacuums are an easy way to ensure your home stays clean without needing to do all the work.
 Since they use technology like lasers or cameras to navigate and maneuver around a room, they can avoid furniture and get beneath couches and tables relatively easily.
 Some of the best automatic vacuums can self-empty their dirt compartments, reducing the work you need to do.
-Although they aren't as good at cleaning carpet as more traditional upright vacuums, many come with smart pathing technology to clean more efficiently.
+Although they aren't as good at cleaning carpets as more traditional upright vacuums, many come with smart pathing technology to clean more efficiently.
 Many also come with companion apps or remote controls to set up scheduled cleaning times or place boundaries to keep it out of certain areas.
+You've got more questions?
+Don't worry—we've got answers!
+Check out our FAQ below if you want to learn more about the intricacies of robot vacuums.

-We've tested over 50 robot vacuums, and below are our recommendations for the best robot vacuum cleaners you can buy.
+We've tested over 65 robot vacuums, and below are our recommendations for the best robot vacuums you can buy.
 These picks are selected based on performance, feature set, design, and price.
 For more recommendations, look at our list of the best vacuums, the best vacuums for high-pile carpet, and the best vacuums for pet hair.
 If you're only looking for brand-specific options, you can also see our recommendations for the best iRobot vacuums.

 1. Best Robot Vacuum